xoofx/Varena/doc/readme.md

 >
 >  A `List<T>` is using under the hood a managed array `T[]` of a certain capacity to store the "count" elements of the list.
 >
-> When you add elements to the list, it will put elements into the array until we array is full.
+> When you add elements to the list, it will put elements into the array until the array is full.
 In that case, it will:
 > * allocate a new array (usually by doubling the size of the previous array).
 > * copy the content of the previous array to the new larger array.
 > * place the new element to add into the new array.